 Strahan is a small fishing town on the West Coast of Tasmania, its population at the 2016 census was 708, which swells considerably during the summer months.

-Situated 300 kms (4.5 hrs) from Hobart and 270 kms (4.0 hrs) from Launceston respectively, the drive from both main centres is spectacular, with magnificent rain forest, mountain ranges, mountain peaks, lakes and historic buildings welcoming you at every turn.
-It is not a drive to rush, take your time and enjoy it; but be warned Tasmanian roads are notoriously winding, having said that though, there are generally few vehicles to contend with in the regional areas.
+Situated 300 kilometres (4.5 hrs) from Hobart and 270 kilometres (4.0 hrs) from Launceston respectively, the drive from both main centres is spectacular, with magnificent rain forest, mountain ranges, mountain peaks, lakes and historic buildings welcoming you at every turn.
+It is not a drive to rush, take your time and enjoy it; but be warned Tasmanian roads are notoriously winding, but having said that though, there are generally few vehicles to contend with in the regional areas.

 Some of the main attractions in the area are:-

-Gordon River Cruises: Take a cruise aboard the Lady Jane Franklin II.
+Gordon River Cruises: Take a cruise aboard the “Spirit of the Wild”.
 Guided shore excursion to Sarah Island and Heritage Landing walk, Buffet lunch included. www.gordonrivercruises.com.au

 West Coast Wilderness Railway: Take a steam train ride into history on the unique West Coast ABT Wilderness Railway, departing from Regatta Point station.
 Booking essential to avoid disappointment, check out their website for availability www.wcwr.com.au or phone 03 6471 0100.